HumanAssisted/JACS/docs/schema/header.md

 ## sha256

-Hash of every field except this one .
+Hash of every field except this one.
 During  updates and creation hash is the last thing to occur, as it includes the signature.
+Not immediatly required, but eventually required.

 `sha256`